nekoaimo/neko-ohif-xnat/README.md

 - The viewer displays the plugin version number at the top left.
 - The Scans left side bar is now open by default.
 - Scrollbars have been added to left and right sidebars for users without a mousewheel.
-- The series list now displays full 64 character series descriptions and 10 digit series numbers cleanly, with line wrapping prioritising spaces, and otherwise linebreaking where needbe.
+- The series list now displays full 64 character series descriptions and 10 digit series numbers cleanly, with line wrapping prioritising spaces, and otherwise linebreaking where needs be.
-- The 'View Images' button has been changed to 'View Legacy XImgView' to avoid confusion with OHIF.
-Once XNAT is running on the new React-based OHIF 2.0 and has solid MPR, the old XImgViewer can be deprecated.
+- The 'View Session' button has been changed to 'View Images' as the legacy XImgViewer has been removed.

 # Deploying the Pre-built plugin